 The Hoka One One Speedgoat 2 has the expected cushioning.
 It has a rocker style that can improve your stride once you get used to it.

-The cushioning is outstanding which gives an incredible comfort and support.
+The cushioning is outstanding which gives incredible comfort and support.
 Surprisingly, it is quite light despite all the padding.
 It also responds.
 The product is durable and withstands heavy trail use well.

 Best Women’s Running Shoes For Road And Trail